 Eligible employees must maintain full-time employment at their employing institution for the student to continue receiving this benefit.

 Learn the minimum requirements for renewal of financial aid.

-Texas Lutheran University Office of Financial Aid
+Texas Lutheran University Student Financial Services

 Satisfactory Academic Progress Standards